pip-services/pip-services-docs/content/en/net/expressions/tokenizers/generic/symbol_node.md

 #### UnreadToValid
-Unwinds to a valid node; this node is "valid" if its ancestry represents a complete symbol.
+Unwinds to a valid node.
+This node is "valid" if its ancestry represents a complete symbol.
 If this node is not valid, puts back the character and asks the parent to unwind.

 > `internal` [SymbolNode]() UnreadToValid([IScanner](../../../io/iscanner) scanner)